stuk88/sails-hook-cms/readme.md

 ```

 Having for example a model Book.
-We can start to modify how its `/admin/:model` list view renders.
+We can start to modify how its list view renders.
 In this case we have overrided the model.name with a label *Libro* and removed the createdAt and updatedAt fields.

 ```
 module.exports = {

-  //Setting this variable will tell the gook how to render
+  // CMS Extra config (Optional)
   cms: {
-    //You can override the model name with label
+    // You can override the model displayed name with label
     label: "Libro",
-    // what is the field to use as the item title, in relation fields.
+    // This field defines the field to use as the item title, in relation (Assosiation) attributes.
     // Default title field is 'name'
     title: "name",

-    //Sometimes you dont want to put your createdAt and updatedAt
+    // Sometimes you dont want to display some attributes
-    //so we toggle them in the list view createdAt:false,
+    // so we can hide them
+    createdAt:false,
     updatedAt:false,
     id:true
   },

   attributes: {
     // Name attribute could be a instance function too.
     name: 'string',